mui/material-ui/docs/src/pages/customization/theming/theming.md

 **WARNING**: Do not use this method in production.

-Generates a theme that reduces the amount of warnings inside [`React.StrictMode`](https://reactjs.org/docs/strict-mode.html) like `Warning: findDOMNode is deprecated in StrictMode.`.
+Generates a theme that reduces the amount of warnings inside [`React.StrictMode`](https://reactjs.org/docs/strict-mode.html) like `Warning: findDOMNode is deprecated in StrictMode`.

 #### Requirements